"Dark Romance Books: The Ultimate Guide [Tropes, Subgenres, Tips 2026]"

 Readers don't turn to dark romance for comfort.
 They turn to it for truth.
 Dark romance characters carry real wounds — childhood trauma, domestic violence, addiction, survivor's guilt.
 These characters aren't aspirational.
 They're recognizable.
 And that recognition is what creates the deepest emotional bonds in fiction.

-Research in narrative psychology shows that reading about extreme situations in a fictional context triggers catharsis — emotional release without real-world consequences.
+Fiction has long offered a kind of catharsis — reading about extreme situations in a safe, fictional context can be an emotional release without real-world consequences.
 You feel the fear, the anger, the desire, without ever being in danger.

 The Intensity Factor